MAPA

 is a gathering of impressions which find form in both a hand-crafted book and a hut in the landscape.
 Each copper shingle that forms the roof and the walls of the hut is cut into the shape of a Waraji sandal and hand-tied into the structure.

 The impression of the shoes of the contemporary community upon the form of the ancient Waraji explores the tensions between the products and influence of a global culture and the preservation of a unique, local cultural heritage.
-This work was commissioned by 2015 Echigo Tsumari Art Triennial and the outcome of artist in residency at Australia House from 2013-2105.
+This work was commissioned by 2015 Echigo Tsumari Art Triennial and was the outcome of an artist residency at Australia House from 2013-2015.